SyncfusionExamples/Blazor-Diagram-Examples/UG-Samples/Shapes/SVGShape/README.md

 #SVG Shape

-This sample demonstrate how a SVG node is created.
-You can create SVG shapes using SVG node property.
+This sample demonstrates how a SVG node is created.
+Create SVG shapes using the SVG node property.

 Demo link:
 https://blazor.syncfusion.com/demos/diagramcomponent/networkdiagram?theme=fluent